Explore the information below to learn about academic internships at HCC.

 - Addressing and troubleshooting issues that may arise at the internship site

-- Coordinating and maintaining community partners' records
+- Coordinating student and community partner academic internship documents

 Academic internships assume a certain amount of work and time spent at the internship site.
 The credits earned are not tied solely to hours "on the job," but to the amount and type of academic work assigned by the faculty sponsor.
 Assignments must also align with the number of credits earned.
 Academic internships carry one, two, or three credits.